moikot/ansible-playbook-k8-nano/README.md

   - rock64
 ```

-In the defaul configuration the swap is disabled on all the instances using embedded role `pre_kuberntes`.
+In the default configuration, the swap is disabled on all the instances using embedded role `pre_kuberntes`.

 ```yaml
 disable_swap: yes